Ask the Recruiter: How to attract and retain talent in a hot job market

 As we know, it’s a hot job market out there which makes it difficult to find and hire top talent.
 What is your number one recommendation for employers looking to hire a new team member right now?

-You always have to be competitive with salary but now more than ever you have to know market rates and be sure the salaries that you offer are on part with them.
+You always have to be competitive with salary.
+Now, more than ever, though, you have to know market rates and be sure the salaries that you offer are on part with them.

 Many people are also making decisions related to diversity, equity and inclusion.
 Do you have actions to support your DEI statements?
 Those things matter when job seekers are making the decision to put their application in or considering an offer from your company.
 If you can tie your work and that particular job to the values and mission of your organization, that’s even better – like going from the gold standard to platinum.